JosuaKrause/redipy/README.md

 ### Missing Redis or Lua Functions
-If you encounter a missing redis or lua function please consider adding it yourself (see #Implementing).
-Here also opening an issue or giving a thumbsup to existing issues helps with prioritizing.
+If you encounter a missing redis or lua function please consider adding it yourself (see the [implementing](#implementing) section).
+Here also opening an issue or giving a thumbsup to existing issues helps with prioritization.

 However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can